 Jane believes that good design can change the world, and she proves it every day.
 Before working at Safe Kids, her designs inspired people to care about the environment.
 At Safe Kids, Jane’s creativity and vision influence educational materials, Web pages, T-shirts and everything in between, conveying important safety messages in the most effective way possible.

 Jen is a communications and advocacy specialist who has worked in various nonprofit and government positions to help women, children and families around the world.
 Writing about issues of health and public safety, Jen specializes in developing important messages for external audiences.

 Julie came to Safe Kids from a large public affairs firm, where she perfected the basics of social media and public relations.
-At Safe Kids, Julie puts those skills to use by engaging all Safe Kids channels of social media to spread Safe Kids’ message to a wider audience.
+At Safe Kids, Julie puts those skills to use by managing communications campaigns and engaging all Safe Kids channels of social media to spread Safe Kids’ message to a wider audience.

 Kate Carr serves as the president and CEO of Safe Kids Worldwide, a global nonprofit dedicated to protecting children from preventable injuries, the number one killer of kids in the United States.
 Around the world, a million children die each year from preventable injuries.
 Millions more are injured in ways that can affect them for a lifetime.